-One Week Peru Itinerary - 7 Days in Lima, Cusco, and the Sacred Valley
+One Week Peru Itinerary - Lima, Cusco, and the Sacred Valley

-So for this tour, we’ll be focusing on Lima, the cosmopolitan capital, before heading inland to the ancient Inca stronghold of Cusco, with its sublime surrounding mountain scenery.
-From there, you’ll move into the nearby Sacred Valley, which is blessed with an abundance of Inca ruins, natural wonders, and traditional villages.
+So for this tour, I've focused on Lima, the cosmopolitan capital, before heading inland to the ancient Inca stronghold of Cusco, with its sublime surrounding mountain scenery.
+From there, you’ll move into the nearby Sacred Valley, which is blessed with an abundance of Inca ruins, natural wonders, and traditional villages, Machu Picchu chief among them.

 Not bad for only 7 days.